In this post:

 It’s rare for your cat to get sick or ill from eating a spider.
 When a cat (or even a human) swallows a spider, digestive enzymes go quickly to work in the stomach.
 These digestive enzymes also neutralize any toxins, so even poisonous spiders don’t pose a real threat unless they bite your cat.

 Even if you wanted to stop your cat from eating spiders, there’s a really good chance that they will know there’s a spider in the house before you do.
 Cats can smell the high levels of taurine found in a spider and their sensitive hearing makes it easy for them to track them down.
-Cats incredible ability to hear and track prey, even smaller animals from far away, is known as socio-spacial cognition.
+Cats incredible ability to hear and track prey, even smaller animals from far away, is known as socio-spatial cognition.

 Final Word